pilight/pilight/docs/source/installation.rst

       root@pilight:~# cd pilight

 #.
-Replace the [branch] with either *master* for the latest stable version.
+Replace the [branch] with either **master** for the latest stable version.
 This version is exactly the same as the stable version available through the apt repository.
-Or use *development* for the very latest developmental build.
-A *nightly* pilight version is automatically generated each night and also available through the pilight nightly apt repository.
+Or use **development** for the very latest developmental build.
+This development version of pilight is also automatically generated each night.
+You can download it from the pilight nightly repository.
 #. pilight can be compiled with various built-in features which can be included or excluded.
 This is done through a menu driven program.
 This program will also automatically compile and install pilight:

    .. code-block:: console